optuna/kurobako/README.md

     - Conditional
   - Constrainted problems
   - Multi-objective problems
+- Generating a markdown report and PNG plots from benchmarking results
+- Easy to add user-defined optimization problems and solvers
 - Simulating a concurrent environment in which an optimization process is executed by multiple workers simultaneously
-- Generating a text-based report (Markdown) from benchmarking results
-- Plotting images from benchmarking results
 - Reproducible
-- Easy to add user-defined optimization problems and solvers

 Installation